Skip to Content

 Nevada Medicaid

-Nevada Medicaid offers health care coverage for eligible adults & families with children whose family income is characterized as low income or very low income.
+Nevada Medicaid offers health care coverage for eligible adults and families with children whose family income is characterized as low income or very low income.

-Thanks to the American Rescue Plan Act of 2021, an unprecedented number of Nevadans who previously were not eligible may now have access to Medicaid — including Nevadans earning over 400% of the federal poverty level.
+Thanks to the American Rescue Plan Act of 2021, Nevada residents who previously were not eligible may now have access to Medicaid — including those earning over 400% of the federal poverty level.1

 Individuals with income above 400% of the federal poverty level may be eligible for premium tax credits (PTCs) to help lower their health insurance premiums.